xyephy/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 3. 30% for Founding Contributors which includes the project  Advisors
 4. 10% towards the Community Faucet

-The Whive Community (of users) is entitled to responsibly mine, stake, and trade their own crypto-tokens.
+The Whive Community (of users) is entitled to responsibly mine, stake, and trade their own Rewards.

 The Whive Community is governed by the Whive Code of Conduct.